Search in MDM

 Further

-I did the same as you, at least the car was left with new parts before they were damaged, but I continued with the problem.
-In itself the problem is suspension.
+I did the same thing as you; at least the car had new parts before they were damaged, but I still had the problem.
+The problem is with the suspension.

 Greetings from Costa Rica